 - Rental Car: If you’re planning on exploring the Algarve, including its many beautiful beaches, you may want to consider renting a car through a site like rentalcars.com (see: renting a car at Faro Airport).

 - Public Transport: To take the train or bus to Albufeira, you’ll normally need to go to the train or bus station in Faro City Centre first (take the airport bus #16) or a taxi.
 During the summer months, however, Eva-Bus does operate a bus from Faro Airport to Albufeira.

 - Train: Albufeira’s train station, Albufeira-Ferreiras, is roughly 5.5 km from the town centre.
 There’s a taxi rank outside the train station, as well as a bus station, that’ll take you into Albufeira.

 - Bus: If the Eva Bus service isn’t running from the airport to Albufeira, you’ll need to take the bus from Faro to Albufeira.
-This is actually easier than the train as it takes you directly to the town centre.
+This is also situated outside of the town centre on Rua Paul Harris, but slightly closer than the train station at only around 1.5 kilometres away.

 - Shuttle bus: Shuttle bus transfers can be booked through websites like hoppa.com.